annabehling/functional_enrichment/README.md

 ```{r}
 int_genes <- get_int_genes(sub_classes_df, gene_names)
 ```
-We won't perform an enrichment analysis of the PEI eq category due to the high number of genes that have this classification; it is difficult to test for enrichment when the subset of genes comprises the majority of the background.
+There is no enrichment analysis of the PEI eq category due to the high number of genes that have this classification; it is difficult to test for enrichment when the subset of genes comprises the majority of the background.

 We can index the list to separate out the interesting genes in each of the categories, where:
 * `int_genes[[1]]` : HEBl genes